SBS 4

 SBS 4 was a geostationary communications satellite designed and manufactured by Hughes (now Boeing) on the HS-376 platform.
 It was ordered by Satellite Business Systems, which later sold it to Hughes Communications.
 It had a K_{u} band payload and operated at 94°W longitude.

 Satellite description

 The spacecraft was designed and manufactured by Hughes on the HS-376 satellite bus.
 It had a launch mass of 1,117 kg, a geostationary orbit and a 7-year design life.

 History

-On August 30, 1984, SBS 4 was launched by Space Shuttle Discovery in the mission STS-41D from Kennedy Space Center at 12:41:50 UTC.
-The satellite was launched along with the satellites Telstar 302 and Leasat 2.
+On August 30, 1984, SBS 4 was launched by Space Shuttle Discovery during the mission STS-41-D from Kennedy Space Center at 12:41:50 UTC.
+The satellite was launched along with the satellites Telstar 302 and Leasat F2.

 On 29 September 2005, SBS 4 was finally decommissioned and put into a graveyard orbit.